Italy rejects extension to special loyalty share rule

 Rome last year introduced a law allowing companies to amend their bylaws to boost the influence of longer-standing investors by granting them multiple votes for each share they own.

-Drinks group Campari, builder Astaldi and hearing aid firm Amplifon adopted the scheme last week, taking advantage of a short-term provision under which only a simply majority was required to change their statutes.
+Drinks group Campari (CPRI.MI), builder Astaldi (AST.MI) and hearing aid firm Amplifon (AMPF.MI) adopted the scheme last week, taking advantage of a short-term provision under which only a simply majority was required to change their statutes.

 After the government on Thursday rejected a proposal to extend the simple majority rule until the end of 2015, from February a two-thirds majority is needed to introduce the loyalty share scheme.